 One of Apollo's subsidiaries, AGS, provides underwriting commitments in connection with securities offerings of related parties of Apollo, including portfolio companies of the funds Apollo manages, as well as third parties.
-As of June 30, 2023, there were no open underwriting commitments.
+As of September 30, 2023, AGS had an unfunded contingent commitment of \$33 million outstanding related to such offerings.
+The commitment expired on October 2, 2023 with no funding on the part of Apollo.